brunokoga/Montevideo/ultimateCombat_dir/spells/locateWeakness.md

 **Target** you

-**Duration** 1 minute/level
+**Duration** 1 minut_dir/level

 You can sense your foes' weak points, granting you greater damage with critical hits.
-Whenever you score a critical hit, roll the attack's damage dice (but not extra or precision damage dice) twice and take the highest result.
+Whenever you score a critical hit, roll the attack's damage dice (but not extra or precision damage dice twice and take the highest result.